How You Can Use LinkedIn to Help Your Job Search

 3rd January 2019

-If you’re a job seeker, LinkedIn has the potential to be an invaluable tool which could improve your prospects of landing your dream job.
+If you’re a job seeker, LinkedIn has the potential to be an invaluable tool that could improve your prospects of landing your dream job.

 In order for LinkedIn to reach its full potential and help you in your job search, you will need to make sure your LinkedIn profile sells yourself, your skills and experience effectively.
 Do you have a LinkedIn profile that you think could do with a spruce up?
 Or are you new to LinkedIn and want some advice on how to use it effectively?
 Check out our tips and advice below on using LinkedIn to improve your job search.